apache/flink/docs/dev/custom_serializers.md

 Apache Thrift with Kryo.
 To do that, simply register the type class and the serializer in the `ExecutionConfig` of your Flink program.

-**NOTE:** From Flink-1.8, we have built-in `ProtobufSerializer`, and no longer to use Kryo to serialize Google protobuf's messages.
-Previous solution to extend Kryo's serializer class with `chill-protobuf`'s serializer would not take effect, and previously serialized state within savepoint would be migrated to use new `ProtobufSerializer` automatically.
+**NOTE:** Before Flink-1.8, we use Kryo to (de)serialize Google protobuf's message and register them with `chill-protobuf`'s serializer.
+From Flink-1.8, we have built-in `ProtobufSerializer`, which means previous configuration and solution would not actually take effect.
+Meanwhile, previously serialized state within savepoint would be migrated to use new `ProtobufSerializer` automatically.

 {% highlight java %}